What is an invoice? A complete guide to invoicing

 2. Recurring invoice

 A recurring invoice is issued regularly for ongoing services, subscription-based products, or routine maintenance.
-Recurring invoices automate billing for services that occur on a consistent schedule, such as monthly software subscriptions or IT support contracts.
+Recurring invoices improve billing management for services that occur on a consistent schedule, such as monthly software subscriptions or IT support contracts.

 Recurring invoices help business owners manage predictable revenue streams and reduce manual work.
 With invoicing software, businesses can set up recurring invoice templates to save time and avoid missed billing cycles.